 Writing is a struggle against silence.

 Whenever I visit a country, I try to make it a point to read some of that country’s literature.
-“Aura” by Carlos Fuentes was one of the two books I picked when I travelled to Mexico in November 2008.
+Aura was one of the two books I picked when I traveled to Mexico in November 2008.

-“Aura” starts with a strange atmosphere and no likeable characters, then goes downhill from there.
+Aura starts with a strange atmosphere and no likable characters, then goes downhill from there.
 It’s an illogical frenzy of crazy fantasies.
 One more warning: don’t read it if you like cats!

 I am not giving up on Mexican literature yet.
 It can only get better.
 Your suggestions are welcome!